The Problem Solving Process*

 generated, it is time to move on to the testing phase.

-where analysis is critical and some refinement is necessary.
-The analysis and
+critical and some refinement is necessary.
+The analysis and refinement stage

-refinement stage may be the most time consuming of all stages.
-If a major problem
+may be the most time consuming of all stages.
+If a major problem persists, then

-persists, then a return to earlier stages of the problem solving process may be
+a return to earlier stages of the problem solving process may be necessary.

 (Click